Frequently used terms explained at a glance.

 This is when the Case Examiners may decide that the case does not need to be sent to a hearing, and instead close the case.

 Panel members are the decision makers at a hearing.
-They will hear the evidence and decide whether or not to restrict or stop the nurse or midwife practising.
+They will hear the evidence and decide whether or not to restrict or stop the nurse, midwife or nursing associate practising.

-You may hear the nurse of midwife called the registrant during a hearing.
+You may hear the nurse, midwife or nursing associate called the registrant during a hearing.

 A restriction a panel puts on someone’s registration.
 This can range from a caution order to removal from the register.